alban-read/Scheme-Windows-Workspace/App/docs/gui.md

 #### <a name="image-pane">The image pane</a>

-This displays an image; created typically by the GDI+ based drawing functions.
+This displays an image; created typically by scripts using the GDI+ based drawing functions.

 This pane exists as way to interactively test scripts that draw 2D images.

-There are a couple of examples in the scripts folder; if you copy one and drop it onto the evaluator view it will draw a graphic.
+There are examples (fern, tree) in the scripts folder; if you drag and drop one onto the evaluator view; then evaluate it; they will draw a sample image.

 #### <a name="graphics-functions">Graphics functions</a>

-Use the GDI++ library; which is a 2D software based; alpha blending graphics library; perhaps some day Microsoft will open source it; and someone can improve it.
+Use the GDI+ library; a software based; alpha blending graphics library.

-- Use Image Layout and an image view will be displayed; your graphics commands will be displayed there.
+- Use Image Layout to display the graphics pane; your graphics commands will be displayed there.
-- You can drag and drop an example from the scripts folder onto the Evaluator view; such as drawtree.ss which will draw a tree shape when evaluated.

-The idea here is not really to draw ferns and trees; I use this to create graphs and charts.

  [Index](Readme.html)